 The dancers usually arrange for nine set of costumes, with matching jewelry etc. for this great celebration.

-No one wants to leave out a single detail, when costume or make up is concerned.
+No one wants to miss out, even a single detail, when costume, or make up is concerned.
 They want to look their best.
-And they look beautiful and traditional, just out of this World.
+And they look beautiful, and traditional, just out of this World.

-Anyone who is present at the venue is mesmerized with the enthusiastic atmosphere and is sure to join the celebrations.
+Anyone, who is present at the venue is mesmerized, with the enthusiastic atmosphere, and is sure to join in the celebrations.

 Are you aware of the Dandiya music and dance festival?